Recovery coach academy application process overview

 If you or your employer will be paying the $850 fee to participate in the Recovery Coach Academy, you must provide invoicing contact information on this page.

 In this section you will select a time for your group interview.
-You will have the option to select from two in-person interview options held at MRC and one phone interview option for people living outside of the Twin Cities or who otherwise cannot attend the on-site interviews.
+You will have the option to select from three virtual interview options.
+All interviews will take place over Zoom.
 Unless notified otherwise, you will be scheduled for the interview time you select.

 MRC uses a ‘Getting to Know You’ process in determining who is accepted into an upcoming Recovery Coach Academy.
 This process is an opportunity for applicants to get to know each other and ask any questions they might have about the RCA.
 It is not a one-to-one interview, but rather an opportunity for applicants to demonstrate their ability to use their own recovery experience; to demonstrate their ability to enforce healthy boundaries; and to listen with empathy when working with others (a key aspect of providing peer support).